-Joining The Chills at Slash Records, The Verlaines opened yet another front in the NZ indie onslaught on USA college radio, a medium which was booming, aided by live showcases such as New Music Seminar in New York and the emerging South By South West (SXSW) carnival in Austin, Texas.
-Nationally distributed music periodicals, including Spin and Option and a mass of smaller music media were also vital in spreading the word.
+Joining The Chills at Slash Records, The Verlaines opened yet another front in the New Zealand indie onslaught on US college radio, a medium which was booming, aided by live showcases such as New Music Seminar in New York and the emerging South By South West (SXSW) carnival in Austin, Texas.
+Nationally distributed music periodicals, including Spin and Option and a mass of smaller music media, were also vital in spreading the word.

 The Verlaines recorded Ready To Fly properly in a Sydney studio in July with engineer Victor Grbic.
 Having sat with the demos so long, they self-produced it.

 In the sprawling metropolis they met up with Straitjacket Fits who were staying at the same motel.
-The Verlaines also found time to record ‘Heavy 33’ for the big-selling No Alternative album, an AIDs fundraiser: a cause Downes later donated a take on Doublehappys’ ‘Some Fantasy’ to in 1995 for the Red Hot + Bothered compilation.
+The Verlaines also found time to record ‘Heavy 33’ for the big-selling No Alternative album, an AIDS fundraiser: a cause to which, in 1995, Downes donated a take on Doublehappys’ ‘Some Fantasy’ for the Red Hot + Bothered compilation.

 If that wasn't enough, there was a New Zealand tour in April 1993 promoting the belated release of Juvenilia, featuring older songs left out of their set for a while.
 Mike Stoodley then departed in 1994 and was replaced by Russell Fleming on bass for 1997’s Over The Moon for Columbia Records.